flwidmer/ultimate-profile-builder/readme.txt

 == Screenshots ==

 1. Shortcodes with general instructions
-2. Add new user roles using "Add User Role" menu link.
+2. Add new user roles using Add User Role menu link.
 3. Chose a role to add custom fields
 4. Select a field type to add.